 Equipment needed: Cones and a soccer ball for each player.

 Extra: Check out Kaka playing soccer golf, although they're playing at an actual golf course, you still can make up your own course wherever you have enough space.
 What interesting though is soccer golf is actually becoming a popular game to play at actual golf courses.
 We'll see if soccer golf continues to grow in popularity.
 And don't forget the Nike ad with Wayne Rooney playing soccer golf.

 Here's a list of some of the soccer golf courses in the United States:

-As of today, the American FootGolf League has established and accredited 90 FootGolf Courses throughout the North American Continent - soccer golf courses list.
+As of today, the American FootGolf League has established and accredited 90 FootGolf Courses throughout the North American Continent.